Royal Navy: Current deployments

 The Royal Navy contributes to standing NATO formations and maintains forces as part of the NATO Response Force.
 The RN also has a long-standing commitment to supporting the Five Powers Defence Arrangements countries and occasionally deploys to the Far East as a result.
 This deployment typically consists of a frigate and a survey vessel, operating separately.
 Operation Atalanta, the European Union's anti-piracy operation in the Indian Ocean, is permanently commanded by a senior Royal Navy or Royal Marines officer at Northwood Headquarters and the navy contributes ships to the operation.

 From 2015, the Royal Navy also re-formed its UK Carrier Strike Group (UKCSG) after it was disbanded in 2011 due to the retirement of HMS Ark Royal and Harrier GR9s.
 The Queen Elizabeth-class aircraft carriers form the central part of this formation, supported by various escorts and support ships, with the aim to facilitate carrier-enabled power projection.
 The UKCSG first assembled at sea in October 2020 as part of a rehearsal for its first operational deployment in 2021.

 In 2019, the Royal Navy announced the formation of two Littoral Response Groups as part of a transformation of its amphibious forces.
 These forward-based special operations-capable task groups were to be rapidly-deployable and able to carry out a range of tasks within the littoral, including raids and precision strikes.
 The first one, based in Europe, became operational in 2021, whilst the second was to be ready for deployment in the Indo-Pacific from 2023.
 They centred around the two navy amphibious assault ships, amphibious auxiliary ships from the Royal Fleet Auxiliary, elements from the Royal Marines and supporting units.
-However, in November 2024, with the government's decision to retire the Albion-class assault ships, the viability of these plans were brought into question.
+However, in November 2024, with the government's decision to retire the Albion-class assault ships along with the subsequent retirement of RFA Argus, these plans were no longer viable.